amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 That is, to compute $a × b$, we first compute the sum of $log(a)$ and $log(b)$, then compute the $log^{-1}$ of the sum.
 Likewise, $a ÷ b$ is computed as the $log^{-1}$ of the difference between $log(a)$ and $log(b)$.

 ***logarithmic scale***—The slide rule mechanises these calculations by using two identical logarithmic scales, commonly labelled $C$ (on the slide) and $D$ (on the frame).
-Gunter's logarithmic scale is derived from the arithmetic scale in the following manner.
+Gunter's logarithmic scale is derived from a ruler-like linear scale in the following manner.
 We begin with a 25-cm-long blank strip of wood and mark it up with $10$ equally spaced segments labelled $0.0, 0.1, 0.2, 0.3, ..., 1.0$, similar to an ordinary ruler, but labelling the ending $10$ as $1$, instead.
-This first piece of wood has now become the source arithmetic scale.
+This first piece of wood has now become the source linear scale.
 We then line up the second 25-cm long blank strip of wood with the first one, and mark up that second piece of wood with $9$ unequally spaced segments labelled $1, 2, 3, ..., 1$, starting with $1$ and, again, ending with $1$.
-The division marks of the second piece of wood is placed non-linearly in accordance with their $log$ values and by reference to the linear arithmetic scale:
+The division marks of the second piece of wood is placed non-linearly in accordance with their $log$ values and by reference to the linear scale:

-- $log(1) = 0.0$, so $1$ on the second scale is lined up with $0.0$ on the arithmetic scale
+- $log(1) = 0.0$, so $1$ on the second scale is lined up with $0.0$ on the linear scale
-- $log(2) = 0.301$, so $2$ on the second scale is lined up with $0.301$ on the arithmetic scale
+- $log(2) = 0.301$, so $2$ on the second scale is lined up with $0.301$ on the linear scale
-- $log(3) = 0.477$, so $3$ on the second scale is lined up with $0.477$ on the arithmetic scale
+- $log(3) = 0.477$, so $3$ on the second scale is lined up with $0.477$ on the linear scale
 - $...$
-- $log(10) = 1.0$, so $10$ (which is labelled $1$) on the second scale is lined up with $1.0$ on the arithmetic scale
+- $log(10) = 1.0$, so $10$ (which is labelled $1$) on the second scale is lined up with $1.0$ on the linear scale

 The second scale thus obtained is the logarithmic scale.
-In the figure below, the upper one is the source arithmetic scale and the lower one is the derived logarithmic scale.
+In the figure below, the upper one is the source linear scale and the lower one is the derived logarithmic scale.

 ![L & D scales](./figures/SlideRules/scale-L-D.jpg)

-On the slide rule, we label the source arithmetic scale as $L$, and the derived logarithmic scale as $D$.
-These scales are related by a bijective function $log$:
+On the slide rule, the source linear scale is labelled $L$, and it is called the "logarithm scale".
+The derived logarithmic scale is labelled $D$.

+I would like to direct your attention to this potentially confusing terminology.
+The term "logarithm scale" refers to the linear $L$ scale used for computing the common logarithm function $log(x)$.
+And the term "logarithmic scale" refers to the non-linear $C$ and $D$ scales used for computing the arithmetic operations $×$ and $÷$.
+This knotty terminology is unavoidable, given the logarithmic nature of the slide rule.

+The logarithmic scale and the logarithm scale are related by a bijective function $log$:

 - $log: D \rightarrow L$
 - $log^{-1}: L \rightarrow D$